 It is useful to remember that a bond's classification as short-, intermediate-, and long-term isn't just an abstraction.
 As Christine Benz notes, investors could also reasonably match their time horizons for each part of a bond portfolio to the appropriate bond type.
 Money needed for very short-term expenditures (within the next one to two years) is likely best held in cash, whereas assets needed for purchases within the next several years may be OK in high-quality shorter-term bonds.
 And if that money isn't needed for four or five years or more, intermediate-term bonds and bond funds may look like a reasonable bet.
 In this regard, duration can be a helpful tool; if a fund's duration is substantially longer than the intended holding period, there's a mismatch at work.

-Tom Lauricella does not own shares in any of the securities mentioned above.
+Tom Lauricella does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.